Château Latour-Martillac Pessac-Léognan blanc 2019 - Grand Cru Classé

 About the wine:

 The 2019 Château Latour-Martillac Blanc is outstanding, offering a rich, concentrated yet lively and elegant style that will age beautifully.
-The nose is marked by aromas of ripe lemon, honeyed grapefruit, chalky minerality, and some floral notes.
+The nose is marked by aromas of ripe lemon, honeyed grapefruit, chalky minerality, and a few floral notes.
 The wine is medium-bodied to full-bodied, with excellent overall balance and a lovely finish.
 This is a top-class white Bordeaux with a longevity of over 15 years.
 2022–2038

 Yves Beck